Dr Graham Williamson

 Other academic activities

 - Placement Development Team Academic Lead.
-RD&E Foundation NHS Trust
+RD&E Foundation NHS Trust until 2019

 - Chair, University of Plymouth Faculty of Health and Human Sciences student research ethics committee.
 Until Dec 2016